aridjayarecipes/cutesrecipes.web.app/content/post/2131-recipe-of-award-winning-plum-torte-coffeecake.md

 - "Place the plum halves skin side up on top of the batter."
 - "Sprinkle remaining combined cinnamon and sugar over plums and batter."
 - "Bake approximately one hour.
 Remove and cool.
 This cake can also be served lukewarm with whipped cream."
-- "When cake is cool, dust with confectioners’ sugar before serving if desired (I like it as is, but the confectioners&#39; sugar makes the cake pretty for company."
+- "When cake is cool, dust with confectioners’ sugar before serving if desired (I like it as is, but the confectioners' sugar makes the cake pretty for company."
 categories:
 - Recipe
 tags: